greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 9**

 The author may not believe in certain things, but that does not make them less real.
-America long ago began its descent into socialism, to the point that nowadays anyone who drags his sorry carcass to our shores has the world at his feet because it is given to him by numerous government agencies at all levels, and by private agencies, too, even though giving such aid is (and long has been) against the law.
+America long ago began its descent into socialism, to the point that nowadays anyone who drags his sorry carcass to our shores has the world at his feet because it is given to him by numerous government agencies at all levels and by private agencies, too, even though giving such aid is (and long has been) against the law.
 These laws are routinely not enforced, and anyone who says otherwise is either lying or not paying attention.

 (By the way, illegal aliens are not simply "undocumented."
 They have broken the law.
 Handling them as anything but criminals is also against the law.
 Using deceptive terminology such as "undocumented immigrants" changes nothing.)

 As for the handling of "undocumented" immigrants in a humane way, why is it that humane treatment only becomes a factor after they break numerous laws --- often including child trafficking, drug trafficking, assault, theft, burglary, rape, or murder?
-Why are they not responsible for treating themselves and each other in a humane fashion?
+Why are they not responsible for treating themselves and others in a humane fashion?
 Why are other countries not responsible for treating their citizens humanely?
 Is the U.S. the sole source of humane treatment on the planet?
 If so, it is time to give thanks that we do.

-It would also help to acknowledge that in many if not most cases, illegal aliens in the U.S. --- including minors --- are treated better than citizens, and certainly better than military veterans, despite assurances to the contrary by demagogues and media agitators.
+It would also help to acknowledge that in many, if not most, cases, illegal aliens in the U.S. --- including minors --- are treated better than citizens, and certainly better than military veterans, despite assurances to the contrary by demagogues and media agitators.

 As for splitting up families, that happens to citizens, too, when one member of the family commits a crime and is arrested and/or jailed.
-Don't tell me it is rationally liberal to either arrest and jail the entire family due to the actions of one, or to let the criminal go free because he has a non-criminal family.
+Don't tell me it is rational to either arrest and jail the entire family due to the actions of one, or to let the criminal go free because he has a family.
 Don't tell me that unaccompanied children should be turned out into the streets after the arrest of the parent(s) to avoid "detaining" the child.

 As for DACA, the "D" stands for "deferred," as DACA is an acronym for "Deferred Action for Childhood Arrivals."
 "Deferred" does not mean "amnesty."
 It means that they will be held to account, but at a later date.